ppradillos/algorithm-exercises-cpp/README.md

         * build scripts
         * toolchain file provided as example
     * project_name1_exercise
+        * README text file with statement and solution approach
         * CMAkeLists.txt
-        * README text file with statement and solution
         * /src
         * /include
     * project_name2_exercise
-        * README text file with statement and solution
+        * README text file with statement and solution approach
         * CMAkeLists.txt
         * /src
         * /include
     * project_name3_exercise
-        * README text file with statement and solution
+        * README text file with statement and solution approach
         * CMAkeLists.txt
         * /src
         * /include
     * ...

-Thank to the naming convention, exercises can be identified from other elements of the project, such as the build resources.
+Thank to this naming convention, exercises can be easily identified from other elements of the project, such as the build resources.

 ## Table of exercises